 - 3) If statusInformation contains values for an OID/value combination (potentially also containing a securityLevel value, contextEngineID value, or contextName value), then - a) If reportableFlag is zero, then the original message is discarded, and no further processing is done.
 A result of FAILURE is returned.
-SNMPv3 Message Processing is complete.
+SNMPv3 Message Processing is complete. - b) If a PDU is provided, it is the PDU from the original request.
+If possible, extract the request-id. - c) A Report PDU is prepared: - 1) the varBindList is set to contain the OID and value from the statusInformation - 2) error-status is set to 0 - 3) error-index is set to 0. - request-id is set to the value extracted in step b) Otherwise, request-id is set to 0 - d) The errorIndication in statusInformation may be accompanied by a securityLevel value, a contextEngineID value, or a contextName value. - 1) If statusInformation contains a value for securityLevel, then securityLevel is set to that value, otherwise it is set to noAuthNoPriv.

-- b) If a PDU is provided, it is the PDU from the original request.
-If possible, extract the request-id. - c) A Report PDU is prepared: - 1) the varBindList is set to contain the OID and value from the statusInformation - 2) error-status is set to 0 - 3) error-index is set to 0. - 4) request-id is set to the value extracted in step b) Otherwise, request-id is set to 0 - d) The errorIndication in statusInformation may be accompanied by a securityLevel value, a contextEngineID value, or a contextName value. - If statusInformation contains a value for securityLevel, then securityLevel is set to that value, otherwise it is set to noAuthNoPriv. - 2) If statusInformation contains a value for contextEngineID, then contextEngineID is set to that value, otherwise it is set to the value of this entity's snmpEngineID. - 3) If statusInformation contains a value for contextName, then contextName is set to that value, otherwise it is set to the default context of "" (zero-length string). - e) PDU is set to refer to the new Report-PDU.
-The old PDU is discarded. - f) Processing continues with step 6) below. - 4) If contextEngineID is not yet determined, then the contextEngineID is determined, in an implementation-dependent manner, possibly using the transportDomain and transportAddress. - 5) If the contextName is not yet determined, the contextName is set to the default context. - 6) A scopedPDU is prepared from the contextEngineID, contextName, and PDU.
+- If statusInformation contains a value for contextEngineID, then contextEngineID is set to that value, otherwise it is set to the value of this entity's snmpEngineID. - 3) If statusInformation contains a value for contextName, then contextName is set to that value, otherwise it is set to the default context of "" (zero-length string). - e) PDU is set to refer to the new Report-PDU.
+The old PDU is discarded. - f) Processing continues with step 6) below. - 4) If contextEngineID is not yet determined, then the contextEngineID is determined, in an implementation-dependent manner, possibly using the transportDomain and transportAddress. - 5) If the contextName is not yet determined, the contextName is set to the default context. - 6) A scopedPDU is prepared from the contextEngineID, contextName, and PDU. - 7) msgGlobalData is constructed as follows - a) The msgVersion field is set to snmpv3(3). - b) msgID is set as determined in step 1 or 2 above. - c) msgMaxSize is set to an implementation-dependent value. - d) msgFlags are set as follows: - If securityLevel specifies noAuthNoPriv, then authFlag and privFlag are both set to zero. - If securityLevel specifies authNoPriv, then authFlag is set to one and privFlag is set to zero. - If securityLevel specifies authPriv, then authFlag is set to one and privFlag is set to one. - If the PDU is from the Unconfirmed Class, then the reportableFlag is set to zero. - If the PDU is from the Confirmed Class then the reportableFlag is set to one.

-- 7) msgGlobalData is constructed as follows - a) The msgVersion field is set to snmpv3(3). - b) msgID is set as determined in step 1 or 2 above. - c) msgMaxSize is set to an implementation-dependent value. - d) msgFlags are set as follows: - If securityLevel specifies noAuthNoPriv, then authFlag and privFlag are both set to zero. - If securityLevel specifies authNoPriv, then authFlag is set to one and privFlag is set to zero. - If securityLevel specifies authPriv, then authFlag is set to one and privFlag is set to one. - If the PDU is a Response-PDU, Report-PDU or SNMPv2-Trap-PDU, then the reportableFlag is set to zero. - If the PDU is a GetRequest-PDU, GetNextRequest-PDU, GetBulkRequest-PDU, SetRequest-PDU, or InformRequest-PDU then the reportableFlag is set to one. - All other msgFlags bits are set to zero. - e) ${\tt msgSecurityModel}$ is set to the value of ${\tt securityModel}$ - 8) If the PDU is a Response-PDU or Report-PDU, then - a) The specified Security Model is called to generate the message according to the primitive:
+- All other msgFlags bits are set to zero. - e) msgSecurityModel is set to the value of securityModel - 8) If the PDU is from the Response Class or the Internal Class, then - a) The specified Security Model is called to generate the message according to the primitive: